mietek/halcyon-website/pages/tutorial/index.md

 Declare a dependency
 --------------------

-Let’s change the app so that it remembers when each note is added.
+Now, let’s change the tutorial app so that it remembers the time each note is added.

-The [`step3`](https://github.com/mietek/halcyon-tutorial/tree/step3) version of the app declares the standard Haskell [_old-locale_](http://hackage.haskell.org/package/old-locale) and [_time_](http://hackage.haskell.org/package/time) libraries as dependencies:
+The [`step3`](https://github.com/mietek/halcyon-tutorial/tree/step3) version of the app declares the standard [_old-locale_](http://hackage.haskell.org/package/old-locale) and [_time_](http://hackage.haskell.org/package/time) libraries as dependencies:

 <div class="toggle">
 <a class="toggle-button" data-target="declare-a-dependency-diff" href="" title="Toggle">Toggle</a>